kiharalab/EM-GAN/README.md

 # ContactGAN
-ContactGAN takes a predicted protein contact map as input and outputs a new contact map that better captures the residue-residue contacts
+SuperEM is a 3D deep learning based super-resolution method which uses Generative Adversarial Networks (GAN) to improve the resolution of cryo-EM maps in the resolution ranges of 3 Å to 6 Å.

-Copyright (C) 2020 Sai Raghavendra Maddhuri, Aashish Jain, Yuki Kagaya, Genki Terashi, Daisuke Kihara, and Purdue University.
+Copyright (C) 2020 Sai Raghavendra Maddhuri Venkata Subramaniya, Genki Terashi, Daisuke Kihara, and Purdue University.

 License: GPL v3 for academic use.
 (For commercial use, please contact us for different licensing)

 Contact: Daisuke Kihara (dkihara@purdue.edu)

-Cite : Sai Raghavendra Maddhuri Venkata Subramaniya, Aashish Jain, Yuki Kagaya, Genki Terashi, and Daisuke Kihara, Protein Contact Map De-noising using Generative Adversarial Networks.
-In Submission.
-(2020)
+Cite : Sai Raghavendra Maddhuri Venkata Subramaniya, Genki Terashi & Daisuke Kihara.
+Super Resolution Cryo-EM Maps With 3D Deep Generative Networks.
+In submission (2020).

 ## About ContactGAN
 > ContactGAN is a novel contact map denoising and refinement method based on Generative adversarial networks.